sar

 second.

--y Report TTY device activity.
+-y Report TTY devices activity.
 The following values are displayed:

 prtyerr/s